zeff96/awesome-Book/README.md

 - Local Storage.
 - Linters.

+## Key Features:
+- Add Form to save books .
+- use Local storage to save user data.
+- User can add books and can remoove it from the list.

 ### In this project we :
 - Add Linters for HTML/CSS.
 - Use best practices for HTML & CSS.